Ireneruru/MediCurator-Readthedocs/docs/source/sections/Data-Sources.rst

 Since you want to change a data source, you should change the function: "getSubsets" and the method to modify the "boolean updated" in the DataSet.java.

 In this way, you can have extension to any other data source as you want.

+DICOMweb is the web standard for medical imaging.
+Since it has become more and more popular, now talk about it more detailly.

+DICOMWeb has two main kinds of API that will be used, retrieve and download.

+To extend to DICOMWeb, you should add a DICOMWebDataSource.java and DICOMWebDataSet.java basicly.

+In DICOMWebDataSource.java:

+    you should at least implement the function:

+    public abstract UUID getRootDataSet();

+In DICOMWebDataSet.java:

+    you should at least implement the function:

+    public abstract UUID getParent();
+    public abstract UUID[] getSubsets();
+    public abstract UUID[] getImages();
+    public abstract boolean updated();
+    public abstract String getKeyword();

+The function getSubsets() and getImage() is the most complicate because you should make use it to make the DICOMWeb and MediCurator unify.

+Besides, you can some more classes, such as DICOMWebQuery to help you parse the API.
+This is up to your coding style.